Mike Roos: Positions

 Mike served as Chairman of the Fraternity of Friends of the Music Center.
 He served on the Queenscare Board of Directors, a non-profit Healthcare Foundation, and is Co-Chair of the Los Angeles Children's Museum.
 He was appointed by Mayor James Hahn to serve as President of the Los Angeles Recreation and Parks Commission and as a member of the Los Angeles Memorial Coliseum Commission.
 He was President of the Los Angeles Memorial Coliseum Commission in 1998.
 In 2003, he was elected to the Board of Directors for the Southern California Golf Association Foundation.
 He is currently the President of the Southern California Leadership Council, a non-partisan, non-profit, public policy partnership led by three former Governors and almost three dozen presidents and CEOs of top Southern California companies.

 Personal information

 Mike was born in 1945 in Memphis, Tennessee.
 He is the son of Walter Roos and Francis Malissa, both of Memphis, Tennessee.
 He was the first of three children.
-A former resident of Silver Lake estates, He continues to live in Los Angeles with his wife and near his daughters Shelby and Melissa and stepdaughters Alexandra Donfeld and Whitney Allen.
+A former resident of Silver Lake estates, He continues to live in Los Angeles with his wife and near his daughters Shelby and Melissa and stepdaughters Alexandra and Whitney.